Healthy Homes Assessment Moera

 Draught Stopping Moera

-Draughts may lead to dropping temperatures within homes.
-A damp home is more expensive to heat, meaning wasting energy and increased bills.
+Draughts increase the likelihood of dropping temperatures within homes.
+A damp house is more expensive to heat, which results in wasting energy and increased bills.

-There is no require to block off holes or gaps which are part of the building.
-For instance, small gaps around windows and doors could be required to allow for movement of the building when the house is heated and cools so that they can still be opened and closed rather than sticking.
-We will inspect every window and door as part of your Healthy Homes assessment of your rental property.
+There is no need to cover up gaps or holes which are part of the construction.
+For instance, small gaps around doors and windows may be required to allow movement of the building when the home is heated and cools in order to let them be closed and opened rather instead of being stuck.
+We will check the windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections